LSAT Reading Comprehension Tips | Our Guide To Improving Your Exam Score

 Here's a trick you should remember when you're confused about the passage question: the wrong answers make up nonsense words that sound correct to fool you into thinking the passage actually stated them.

-But if you returned to the passage and tried to spot a line reference that could prove the answers to be right or wrong, you'd be amazed at how quickly you can answer passage questions.
+But if you returned to the passage and tried to spot a line reference that could prove the answers to be right or wrong, you'd be amazed at how quickly you can answer passage questions in minutes.

-Like the two LSAT reading comprehension tips above, practicing how to identify passage structure, rereading, and recognizing line references are skills you can use to prove or eliminate answer choices.
+Like the two LSAT reading comp tips above, practicing how to identify passage structure, rereading back to the passage, and recognizing line references are skills and the strategy you can use to prove or eliminate answer choices.

-You won't know how to get better at reading comprehension if you read the passages of LSAT authors literally.
+You won't know how to get better at reading ability if you read the passage of LSAT authors literally.

-Know that these authors always have a reason for stating what they stated.
-Even if they seemed clearly for one side, then backtracks a bit and ends their passage lukewarm to the view they've been trying to prove, this was done for a reason.
+Know that these authors always have a reason and specific approach for stating what they stated.
+Even if they seemed clearly and specific for one side, then backtracks a bit and ends their passage lukewarm to the view they've been trying to prove, this was done for a reason.

-When you undergo LSAT reading comprehension practice, try to find the author's main point first before anything else.
-Once you've defined this important detail, you'll be able to understand the passage a lot better and answer passage questions much faster.
+When you undergo Law School Admission Test reading comprehension practice, try to find the authors' main point first before figuring out the answers.
+Once you've defined this important detail, you'll be able to understand the passage a lot better and answer passage questions within minutes.

 Take notes as you read

-Some people find note-taking an effective way of retaining information.
+Some test takers finds note-taking an effective way of retaining information.
 By writing down 3 to 5 keywords per paragraph, you'll be able to recall information more easily.

-And since the LSAT reading comprehension section is also a timed section, anything to save time is much appreciated.
+And since the LSAT reading comp section is also a timed section, anything to save time is much appreciated.

-Skimming is one of the worst mistakes you can do when tackling the reading comprehension section.
+Skimming is one of the worst mistakes test takers can do when tackling the reading comp section.

-Imagine reading only a couple of sentences here and there.
+Imagine reading only a couple of sentences here and there per passage.
 Would you be able to understand the entire point of the passage?
-How will you be able to identify subtle confusing-tactics if you rush through the passage?
+How will you be able to identify subtle confusing-tactics and answer the questions if you rush through reading the passage before answering them?

-You might be able to answer all questions in time, but skimming the passage doesn't guarantee you'll answer them correctly.
+You might be able to answer all questions and pick the right answer from the answer choices in time, but skimming the passage doesn't guarantee you'll answer them correctly.

 Keep in mind that Details support Functions